Kulikovpavel/EnglishTest/README.md

 EnglishTest
 ===========
-Small test Russian-English programm in Python with wxPython GUI
+Small test Russian-English program in Python with wxPython GUI

 for my 9-year son)